vphantom/pyriteview/DEVELOPERS.md

 #### form_begin (*$form_name*)

-Triggered by templates just after opening an HTML `FORM` block, to allow the injection of control values to the form.
+Generate unique form ID to guarantee one-time validity which expires with the current session.
+Should be triggered with `grab()` within templates at the beginning of HTML `FORM` blocks.

 #### form_validate (*$form_name*)

-Triggered by form handling code *before* processing form data.
+Trigger in your form handling code *before* processing form data.
 This allows the cleanup of control values and should be triggered with `pass()` so that processing stops and the form doesn't get acted upon if any validation handler fails.

 ### Filtering Events